 In the future, be sure to note that once a photo is posted, it may be permanently visible even beyond your social media pages.

 3. Remove any inappropriate content

 Time and time again we see media scandals in which past tweets, posts, and photos have resurfaced and severely damaged the reputation and careers of high-profile celebrities.
 If someone reviewed your activity on social media, would they find something incriminating?

 Whilst that angry tweet you sent back in 2019 may be long forgotten, if found, it could get you in hot water.

 Even if you did share your opinions as jokes or without malicious intent, if it’s deemed potentially insulting, threatening or discriminatory, they could hinder your career progression.
 Make sure to review your profile from top to bottom to ensure this isn’t your story!

 4. Make sure you are visible online

 However, don’t get carried away in concealing all your online activity.
-Having no social media presence can be just as damaging as having a bad social media presence.
+You may be surprised to find that having no social media presence can be damaging too.

 As published in a recent CareerBuilder study, more than half of employers claimed they are less likely to interview candidates they cannot find online.